thynash/Rangify/SIH_SUBMISSION_GUIDE.md

-# 🏆 KolamAI - SIH 2024 Submission Guide
+# 🏆 Rangify - SIH 2025 Submission Guide

 ## Problem Statement ID25107
 **Title**: Develop computer programs (in any language, preferably Python) to identify the design principles behind the Kolam designs and recreate the kolams.